Tommaso (2019 film)

+Tommaso is a 2019 semi-autobiographical drama film written and directed by Abel Ferrara.
+Starring Willem Dafoe, Cristina Chiriac (Ferrara's wife) and Anna Ferrara (Ferrara's daughter), it is a semi-fictional account of the director's own life as an American artist residing in Rome.

-Tommaso is a 2019 internationally co-produced drama film, written and directed by Abel Ferrara.
-It stars Willem Dafoe.
-The film had its world premiere at the 72nd Cannes Film Festival on 20 May 2019.
-It was released in the United States on 5 June 2020 by Kino Lorber.
+The film had its world premiere in the Special Screenings section of the 2019 Cannes Film Festival on 20 May.
+It was digitally released in the United States on 5 June 2020 by Kino Lorber.

 Plot

-The story follows an American artist living in Rome with his young European wife and their 3-year-old daughter.
+The story follows an American artist living in Rome with his young European wife and their three-year-old daughter.